Bookclubbers without boundaries in Nelson, New Zealand

 Chosen by Jo

 ❍ “A seemingly simple story full of descriptive imagery and character studies.
 The language is efficient and meaningful and as such built the story using all the senses.
-I connected with Ethan Frome and the women in his life, and was captivated by their twisted love stories.” – Rachel
+I connected with Ethan Frome and the women in his life, despite their misgivings, and was captivated by their twisted love stories.” – Rachel

 —–